gogs/docs/en-US/intro/faqs.md

 #### How do I use NGINX with Reverse Proxy?

-Add following `server` section inside the `http` section of `nginx.conf` and reload the configuration:
+Add the following `server` section inside the `http` section of `nginx.conf` and reload the configuration:

 ```
 server {